Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ec2.md

 > elastic block store, provides persistent block storage volumes for use with amazon EC2

 - virtual hard disk in the cloud
+- at least 1 ebs attached, where the OS is installed
+- HA and replicated by default
+- scalable, dynamically increase capacity and change volume type with no downtime
 - each ebs is replicated withins itz AZ to protect from failure
 - root device volume, where the OS is installed
   - can only by gp2, io1, magnetic standard
   - can be encrypted
-- IOPS = Inputs Outputs per Second, how fas is the HDD
+- IOPS = Inputs Outputs per Second, how fast is the HDD
 - extra volumes can be gp2, io1, magnetic standard, cold HDD (sc1), throughput optimized HDD (st1)
 - Shares AZ with EC2 instances
 - can change values on the fly (storage, volume type, iops)